16 25 July 1969

-Eight minutes after the television was switched on, the CSIROs 64 metre antenna at Parkes came on line at 1302 AEST when the LM on the moon rose high enough above the horizon for its signal to enter the main feed of the big dish providing a 10db increase in signal strength over the Honeysuckle signal.
+Eight minutes and fifty one seconds after the television was switched on, the CSIRO’s 64 metre antenna at Parkes came on line at 1306 AEST when the LM on the moon rose high enough above the horizon for its signal to enter the main feed of the big dish providing a 12db increase in signal strength over the Honeysuckle signal.

 Buzz backing out of the hatch of the LM.

-The two astronauts found the spacesuits very comfortable with little interference to their mobility, except when bending down to pick up objects from the lunar surface.
+Both astronauts found their suits comfortable to walk around in, except when bending down to pick an object up, when they had difficulty getting back up.
+There were no noticeable warm spots or differences in temperature between shadow and sunlight.
 The suits were designed to cope with the extreme conditions expected in the lunar environment, isolating the astronauts from the vacuum outside and the wildly fluctuating temperatures.
-The temperature of the ground they were walking on could vary from 110°C in the sunlight to 170°C in the shade.
-Armstrong said he was not aware of any temperature changes inside the suit while he touched objects or walked about.
+The temperature of the ground they were walking on could vary from 110°C in sunlight to 170°C in the shade.

-The equipment on their backs had weighed 38 kilograms on Earth, but on the Moon they were only 6.3 kilograms.
+The portable life support system (PLSS) on their backs had weighed 38 kilograms on Earth, but on the Moon they were a mere 6.3 kilograms.

 Aldrin (centre) and Armstrong unveil the plaque.

 Picture through Parkes, from the Apollo 11 TV video restoration.

 Relocation of the TV camera.

 Armstrong changed the TV camera’s wide angle lens to a normal focal length lens before unveiling the plaque, then with Aldrin helping pull out the cable he set the camera on a stand 18 metres north west of the LM at 109:55:02 GET (1327:02 AEST).

 Neil has carried the TV camera out to its final position, approximately 18 metres from the LM.